h1romas4/z88dk-msx-template/README.md

 VSCode Attach ([Native Debug](https://github.com/WebFreak001/code-debug))

-- The breakpoint rows may shift, so try setting breakpoints after startup.
+- Breakpoints may shift; set breakpoints after startup.
-- As of 2022-7, "Step Over" does not seem to return the operation.
-"Continue" and "Step into" work well, so please use them interchangeably.
+- As of July 2022, "Step Over" may not behave reliably.
+Use "Continue" or "Step Into" instead.

 `.vscode/launch.json`